St. Mary's College of Maryland: Housing

 Approximately 1,600 students live on campus and in traditional-style residence halls, and about 300 students commute.

 On campus living includes dorms, suites, apartments, and townhouses.
-Within the residences there are four living-learning centers on campus: an International Languages & Cultures (ILC) House; a Women In Science House (WISH); a Women, Gender and Sexuality Studies (WGSX) House and an Eco-House.
+Within the residences there are four living-learning centers on campus: an International Languages & Cultures (ILC) House; a Women In Science House (WISH).
 Furthermore, there are Substance and Alcohol Free Environment (SAFE) suites and apartments on campus, as well as part of a residence hall.

 The majority of the on-campus student population lives in traditional college dormitories, group suite apartments and townhouses; 85% of students live on campus.

 St. Mary's College does not have any social sororities or fraternities.
 Instead, part of its student residences run on a house system.
 Each house has its own educational theme, so residents may form community around shared interests.